odh-labs/predictive-maint/docs/image-detection-3-interconnect-setup.md

 - your original ROSA cluster
 - your new ARO cluster

-(As described in the [Application Interconnect (Skupper) installation guide](https://skupper.io/start/index.html))
+(To learn more, see [Application Interconnect (Skupper) installation guide](https://skupper.io/start/index.html), on which these instructions are based)

-Now initialise Application Interconnect (Skupper) on ARO.
+First we'll initialise Application Interconnect (Skupper) on ARO.
 Run the following, that includes some login credentials (feel free to modify with your desired credentials)
 ```
 export KUBECONFIG=$HOME/.kube/config-aro
 oc project aro-dashboard